Heartbreak Hotel: Legacy

 Presley performed the song during most of his live shows between 1956 and 1977, and for the last time on May 29, 1977, at the Civic Center in Baltimore, Maryland.
 The song has been released on almost every Presley compilation album since 1956, and alternative takes have surfaced on several compilation albums.
-"Heartbreak Hotel" was awarded by the Broadcast Music Incorporated in its Country music Awards.
+"Heartbreak Hotel" was awarded by the Broadcast Music Incorporated in its Country Music Awards.
 It was re-released in 1971 for the UK market, where it charted at number 10.
-In 1979, following Presley's death, author Robert Matthew-Walker wrote: "Heartbreak Hotel became one of the legendary rock performances.
+In 1979, following Presley's death, author Robert Matthew-Walker wrote: "'Heartbreak Hotel' became one of the legendary rock performances.
 For many people it is Elvis Presley, and it continues to excite and fascinate listeners.
-Heartbreak Hotel is a classic performance, yet when it is analyzed it appears so simple that one cannot recall a time when one did not know it."
+'Heartbreak Hotel' is a classic performance, yet when it is analyzed it appears so simple that one cannot recall a time when one did not know it."
 In 1995, the song was inducted into the Grammy Hall of Fame, and was re-released in 1996 to coincide with the 40th anniversary of its recording.

 In a 1975 interview, John Lennon recalled his friend Don Beatty's introducing him to Presley's music.
 Lennon said that his family rarely had the radio on, unlike other members of the Beatles who grew up under its influence.
 Beatty showed Lennon a picture of Presley that appeared along with the charts on the New Musical Express, and Lennon later heard "Heartbreak Hotel" on Radio Luxembourg.
 Lennon has said:

 George Harrison described "Heartbreak Hotel" as a "rock n roll epiphany" when in 1956, at age 13, he overheard it while riding his bike at a neighbor's house.
 Some have said that "Heartbreak Hotel" turned that well-mannered schoolboy into a guitar-crazed truant who would audition for John Lennon's Quarrymen the following year.

-The Rolling Stones' guitarist Keith Richards wrote in his 2010 autobiography that "Heartbreak Hotel" had a huge effect on him.
+The Rolling Stones' guitarist Keith Richards wrote in his 2010 autobiography Life that "Heartbreak Hotel" had a huge effect on him.
 Beyond Presley's singing itself, it was the total effect of his sound and his silence that so totally affected Richards:

-Led Zeppelin's lead singer Robert Plant stated that the song "changed his life."
+Led Zeppelin's lead singer Robert Plant stated that the song "changed his life".
 He recalled hearing it for the first time when he was 8 years old: